sagemath/trac_to_gh/Issue 8205.md

 # Issue 8205: sagenb -- the url for published worksheets that's displayed right after publishing is still wrong

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8205

 Original creator: was